 Dropmail feels like magic.
 It eliminates traditional the email workflow of receiving data in an email attachment, downloading it, cleaning, and then uploading it to your database every single time.
 Here’s how.

 Dropmail creates a unique email id that your external data sender (like a supplier) sends the data to, instead of you.
 When your supplier sends the data as an email attachment to the Dropmail address, the data gets automatically added to a previously created data pipeline.
-All you have to do is click “Approve”.

 Those are all the way (for now) to get your data into Dropbase.
-The great about all these import methods is that you can automate the entire ingestion and cleaning process with the help of pipelines.
+The great about all these import methods is that you can automate the entire ingestion and cleaning process with the help of these pipelines.
 If you’d like to check out these import features and all of the others in Dropbase, sign up for a trial here.